Qihoo360/RePlugin/README.md

 RePlugin is [Apache v2.0 licensed](./LICENSE).

-(Thanks xiezihan（谢子晗） for providing translations.)
+(Thanks Xiezihan（谢子晗） for providing the translations.)